An Australian Openness Agreement on Animal Research

 A proposed Openness Agreement for Australia

-The draft sets out four commitments similar to those in other countries and also provides specific context relating to the use of animals in research and teaching in Australia.
+A draft Openness Agreement prepared by the working group was circulated for public consultation in early 2022.
+This draft set out four commitments similar to those in other countries and also provides specific context relating to the use of animals in research and teaching in Australia.

 If you have any questions, please email firstname.lastname@example.org with the words “Openness Agreement” in the subject line.